 I have had more calls than usual recently regarding Carpet Beetles.
 Therefore I have written this blog on the subject.

 The varied carpet beetles are so called because of the speckled appearance of the scales covering the hard wing cases of the adult beetle.
 The adult beetle resembles a miniature lady bird in size and shape.
 These scales are black, white and yellow / brown in colour on the upper surface.
 This gives rise to the variegated appearance.
 The scales rub off easily and older individuals are often partially devoid of scales, showing the shiny black wing cases.

 The larval stage is about 4 millimetres long.
 It is beige in colour and covered in tiny hairs.
 This covering of tiny hairs gives rise to the common term ‘woolly bear’.
 In common with other insects bearing hairs, skin contact with them can cause skin irritation.
-The majority of calls I receive about carpet beetles are from office staff who are encountering the adult beetles falling from the ceiling.
+Many of the calls I receive about carpet beetles are from office staff who are encountering the adult beetles falling from the ceiling.
 Closer investigation usually identifies that the larval stage is feeding on dead cluster flies which have accumulated in the ceiling void.

 In this case the carpet beetles are a secondary pest.
 Cluster flies are a topic for a future blog, but the cycle of cluster flies hibernating in ceiling voids should be addressed.